 The W. L. Lyons Brown Library is a teaching library.
 Librarians work closely with faculty to ensure that Bellarmine students learn to appreciate the value of informed participation in their communities as well as master the required skills, which together comprise information literacy.
-Additionally, staff in the Instructional Media Center and Faculty Development Center train and assist students and faculty to use information and technology programs successfully in their work.
+Additionally, staff in Instructional Media Services train and assist students and faculty to use information and technology programs successfully in their work.

-Reference Center
+Reference Services